 To date, Mac says that Akron Stories has completed about 100 interviews, with another 100 or so people interested in being interviewed.
 Nearly 1,200 commemorative bricks have been sold by the Akron Stories project.

 “We thought it would be so cool if the power of people’s stories could fund public art for the people,” Mac says.

 And it is something they have been able to accomplish.
-The sale of the bricks alone has paid for the kiosk and all of the costs for the oral history project.
+The sale of the bricks alone has paid for the kiosk and all of the costs for the oral histories.
 Mac mentions that no grants or other forms of funding have been utilized for the oral history portion of the project.

-Akron Stories also received support and guidance from the Akron-Summit County Library and the University of Akron’s rubber industry archives.
-The full audio recordings of the interviews will be stored at the University of Akron’s rubber industry archives later this year.
+Akron Stories also received support and guidance from the Akron-Summit County Library and the University of Akron’s Archival Services rubber industry collection.
+The full audio recordings of the interviews will be stored at the University of Akron’s Archival Services later this year.

 For now, the Akron Stories project does not have an end date.
 Miriam and Mac figure they will eventually reach a point where they have recorded and collected all of the stories that are willing to be told.
 It is ultimately up to Miriam if she would like to continue or end the project.